-Tom Gelehrter, Play-by-Play & Executive Producer: For the fifth straight season, Tom Gelehrter once again leads the FC Cincinnati broadcast team, bringing 21 years of experience to the booth.
+Tom Gelehrter, Play-by-Play & Executive Producer: For the sixth straight season, Tom Gelehrter once again leads the FC Cincinnati broadcast team, bringing 21 years of experience to the booth.
 Gelehrter served as the “Voice of FC Cincinnati” throughout the USL era and has extensive experience on both television and radio, having called games for ESPNU, ESPN3, FOX Sports Ohio and 700-WLW.
 Before founding 4th Floor Creative, he spent nine years as the Senior Director of New Media and Broadcasting at the University of Cincinnati.
 Additionally, Gelehrter called soccer on the collegiate level at both the University of Akron and the University of Cincinnati and hosted the weekly television shows for Bearcats football and basketball for seven years.
 He is a 2002 graduate of Syracuse University.

 Kevin McCloskey, Match Analyst: Kevin McCloskey joined the FC Cincinnati broadcast team in 2016 and has served as the club’s match analyst since.
 A native of Belfast, Ireland, Kevin McCloskey moved to the United States in 1999 to play soccer at the University of Rio Grande.
 He was an All-American midfielder during his collegiate career and participated in two NAIA national tournaments before playing professionally for four years with the Cincinnati Kings of the USL.
 He has experience as an assistant coach with the men’s soccer programs at Northern Kentucky University, Xavier University, the University of Rio Grande and Urbana University.
 McCloskey currently serves as Executive Director for Kings Hammer Soccer Club and holds a USSF A license.
 Prior to his collegiate career, he played on the Northern Ireland U16 & U18 national teams.
 McCloskey received his bachelor’s degree from the University of Rio Grande and master’s degree from Urbana University.